DEFINITIONS

 What is Stress?

-"Stress is an experience in which our body adjusts physically, cognitively and emotionally to it; and depending upon what was the stimuli, its intensity and duration; and our response - it will have a positive or negative impact on our nervous system."
+Stress is an experience in which our body adjusts physically, cognitively, and emotionally to it, and depending upon the stimuli, their intensity and duration, and our response, it will have a positive or negative impact on our nervous system.
 KSW

 What is the Relaxation Response?

-"The Relaxation Response is a state, elicited by mind-body techniques, characterized by decreased oxygen consumption, decreased heart rate, and decreased respiratory rate which offsets the effect of stress" ( Herbert Benson, 1971).
+"The Relaxation Response is a state, elicited by mind-body techniques, characterized by decreased oxygen consumption, decreased heart rate, and decreased respiratory rate which offsets the effect of stress" (Herbert Benson, 1971).
 These techniques can be used to combat stress in a wide array of stress-initiated or stress-exacerbated illnesses.

 What is Resiliency?

-Resiliency in the clinical sense is our capacity to recover from stress – mental or physical – our ability to cope or adapt.
+Resiliency in the clinical sense is our capacity to recover from stress – mental or physical – and our ability to cope or adapt.

 What is Neurogenesis and Neuroplasticity?

 We have a brain that can change itself.
 Neuroplasticity is the term used by scientists and clinicians to describe the brain's miraculous ability to rewire itself and create new connections that bypass areas that may be injured or damaged by disease.
-Its the brain's ability to re-wire itself when challenged in a positive way.
+It's the brain's ability to re-wire itself when challenged in a positive way.
+Neuroplasticity is the 'muscle-building process' part of the brain.
+Repeating a thought or action increases its staying power, and over time, it becomes automatic, a part of us.

 What do Christians believe about the Body?